Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 \subsubsection{Environments with mean field interactions}

-To study RL methods for MFGs, the first question is the definition of the environment.
+To study RL methods for MFGs, the first question is the definition of the environment, which will generate individual agent's rewards and transitions.
 In MFGs, the transitions and the rewards depend on the population distribution, which should thus be part of environment.
 Since we are going to focus on how a representative agent learns an equilibrium policy, we also include the state of this representative agent in the state of the environment.

 The next question is: What is the information available to the agent who is learning?
 In other words, we should decide what the output of one query to the environment is.
 Remember that for a given population distribution (or sequence of distributions in the evolutive setting), the agent tries to solve an MDP parameterized by this distribution but the policy is not a function of the population distribution (see e.g. Section~\ref{sec:background-RL} in the stationary MFG case).
 From this point of view, to learn an optimal policy, she does not need to observe the rest of the population: it is sufficient to observe the result of the reward function and some samples of transitions.